Monday - Friday 8:30 am - 4:00 pm

 If a suite satisfies these characteristics, its construction is regulated by the secondary suites provisions found in Section 9.36 of the BC Building Code.
-Please see the following link to a Provincial BC Secondary Suites Information Bulletin and Changes to the BC Building Code for Secondary Suite
+Please see the followings links: Provincial BC Secondary Suites Information Bulletin and Changes to the BC Building Code for Secondary Suite

 The Province has developed the Illustrated Guide for Seismic Design of Houses to assist house designers and builders in understanding and complying with the new BC Building Code requirements applicable to Part 9 houses in high seismic regions in British Columbia.